Glossary

 Framework aimed at defining how to control the different stages of the approach optimally.

-Within the Bilan Carbone®, the organisation must establish internal leadership and governance enabling the completion of the approach and the achievement of associated criteria.
-The organisation must ensure that participants have the necessary methodological skills and are trained in the use of the tools employed, as well as in the design and implementation of transition plans.
+Within the Bilan Carbone®, the Organisation shall establish leadership and internal governance allowing the completion of the approach and the attainment of associated criteria.
+The Organisation shall ensure that participants have the necessary methodological competencies and are trained in the use of the tools employed, as well as in the construction and implementation of transition plans.

 H

-Deadlines of a transition objective : generally short, medium or long term.
+Deadlines of a Objectives of the approach : generally short, medium or long term.

 Hydrofluorocarbons are a family of gases composed only of hydrogen, carbon and fluorine atoms.
 They are GHGs included in the Kyoto Protocol.